MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-direct-line-1-1-concepts.md

 ---
 title: Key concepts in the Bot Framework Direct Line API 1.1  - Bot Service
-description: Understand key concepts in the Bot Framework Direct Line API 1.1.
+description: Learn about the Bot Framework Direct Line API 1.1.
+See where to obtain information on authentication, starting conversations, messages, and developer resources.
 author: RobStand
 ms.author: kamrani
 manager: kamrani